Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Did you know that one of the symptoms of zinc deficiency is acne?
 It recently happened to me and it lasted for months!
 Nothing worked at all.

-Also, back when I was a teenager, I also suffered from acne for many years, but the doctors told me there was nothing which could be done about it, except that I would eventually grow out of it and so they just prescribed me more antibiotics.
+Back when I was a teenager, I suffered from acne for many years, but the doctors told me there was nothing that could be done about it, except that I would eventually grow out of it, and so they just prescribed me more antibiotics.

 How can zinc picolinate help your acne?

-So let’s have a quick look at which zinc supplements have been tested on acne patients.
+So now let’s have a quick look at which zinc supplements have been tested on acne patients.

-In a study published in 1977, patients were given oral zinc combined with vitamin A for acne.
-The study showed that the addition of vitamin A did not improvement the overall result.
+Later, in a study published in 1977, patients were given oral zinc combined with vitamin A and the results were amazing.

 Zinc gluconate is better tolerated than zinc sulfate and has also been proven to help people who are suffering from acne.

 In a study published in 2001, researchers found that 31% of patients treated using 30 mg of elemental zinc per day had clinical success, compared to 63% of those taking minocycline antibiotics.